Goatflakes/Bill-Of-Materials/Glossary.md

 ### Inventory
  A container to store [items](#item).
 The player has a personal inventory.
-The input, output and solid fuel slots of a [machine](machine) are considered an inventory.
+The input, output and solid fuel slots of a [machine](machine) are considered inventories.

 ### Item
  A material object in [Minecraft](#minecraft) that doesn't currently represent